COMMUNITIES WE SERVE

-Salida is the only location we serve not located in the San Luis Valley.
+Salida is the only location we serve outside of the San Luis Valley.
 With the Arkansas River, Monarch Ski Area and lots of climbable mountains nearby, you never run out of things to do.
 Our members serve in several schools here as well as with the Boys and Girls Club of Chafee County.

 Saguache is at the crossroads of the San Luis Valley.
-With a quirky main street of renovated historic buildings, it has a truly small town vibe.
-This community is mostly agricultural.
-To the west of town you can find BLM lands with many places to camp, run, or hike.
+With a quirky main street of renovated historic buildings, it has a Bureau of Land Management (BLM) land with many places to camp, run, or hike.
 South of town is Penitente Canyon, a beautiful place to rock climb or hike.
 Here we serve at Mountain Valley School with students k-12 where we also facilitate an Out of School program for youth.

 Located at the foot of the Sangre De Christo mountains, Crestone is a small town that draws many types of people due to the spiritual centers and access to great hiking trails.
 Here, we have 3 members at the Crestone Charter School where the focus is Respect, Integrity, and Creativity.